open-mmlab/mmdetection/docs/en/advanced_guides/detection_transformer.md

 #### 1. A unified base detector class for DETRs.

-According to the existing DETRs, a unified base detector class `DetectionTransformer` is designed to standardize the architectures and forward procedures of DETRs. (mmdet/models/detectors/base_detr.py)
+According to the existing DETRs, a unified base detector class [`DetectionTransformer`](../../../mmdet/models/detectors/base_detr.py) is designed to standardize the architectures and forward procedures of DETRs.

 Each detector inherited from `DetectionTransformer` is mainly consists of six components: `backbone`, `neck`, `positional_encoding`, `encoder`, `decoder`, and `bbox_head`.
 The `backbone` and `neck` extract features of input batch.
 The `positional_encoding` encodes the position of each feature points.
 The `encoder` processes output features of neck.
 The `decoder` pools encoder features of objects into the queries.
 At last, the `bbox_head` makes predictions and calculates losses on output queries of decoder.